eyalellenbogen/ng-test-kit/README.md

 - `create(hostComponent: Type<THost>)` - creates a context for the host component provided
 - `withComponent(component: Type<TComponent>)` - adds access to the component instance
-- `withPageObject<T extends PageObject>(pageObject: T)` - instantiates a PageObject with the type provided and adds access to it
+- `withHarness<T extends ComponentHarness>(harness: T)` - instantiates a ComponentHarness with the type provided and adds access to it
 - `withMetaData(metadata: TestModuleMetadata)` - overrides the default module metadata used for the test
 - `useStableZone()` - waits for any async tasks triggered by component initiation to complete
 - `runBeforeCompile(func: ()=>void)` - allows to run code in a `beforeEach` statement before calling `TestBed.compileComponents()`